opencv/opencv/modules/highgui/doc/qt_new_functions.rst

 .. index:: displayOverlay

-cv::displayOverlay
+displayOverlay
 ------------------
-.. cfunction:: void displayOverlay(const string\& name, const string\& text, int delay)
+.. c:function:: void displayOverlay(const string& name, const string& text, int delay)

     Display text on the window's image as an overlay for delay milliseconds.
 This is not editing the image's data.
 The text is display on the top of the image.